kbarbary/sep/README.md

 **What happens when Source Extractor is updated in the future?**

-SEP can be considered a fork of the Source Extractor codebase: it's development will not track that of Source Extractor in any automated way.
+SEP can be considered a fork of the Source Extractor code base: it's development will not track that of Source Extractor in any automated way.
 However, the algorithms implemented so far in SEP are stable in Source Extractor: the SEP code was forked from v2.18.11, yet it is tested against the results of v2.8.6.
 This indicates that the algorithms have not changed in SExtractor over the last few years.

-**In the Python interface, why do I have to byteswap data when using astropy.io.fits?**
+**In the Python interface, why do I have to byte swap data when using astropy.io.fits?**

 This occurs because FITS files have big-endian [byte